Lim Yoona: 2007–2015: Debut with Girls' Generation and acting career

 She made her official debut as a member of Girls' Generation in August 2007, becoming the "center" of the group.
-Apart from Girls' Generation's activities, Im has acted in several television dramas.
+Apart from Girls' Generation's activities, Lim has acted in several television dramas.
 Her acting career began in 2007 with a minor role in MBC's drama Two Outs in the Ninth Inning.
 She then appeared in MBC's Woman of Matchless Beauty (2008), and was complimented by veteran actress Bae Jong-ok for her cameo performance.